 Doing all these things will assist in eliminating questions from agents and will help you pass through security quickly.

 2. Make Luggage Identifiable

-If you are taking a short trip, we highly recommend packing only a carry-on (even if you have to sit on it to close it).
-This allows you to skip the extra fees associated with checking your bags, it eliminates waiting time at the carousel, and it prevents the possibility of your luggage being lost.
+If you are taking a short trip, we highly recommend packing only a carry-on.
+This allows you to skip the extra fees associated with checking your bags, it eliminates waiting time at the baggage carousel, and it prevents the possibility of your luggage being lost.
 However, if you absolutely must take full-size luggage, remember that thousands of black, grey, and navy suitcases pass through airports each and every hour.
-If your bag is very plain and looks like everybody else’s, there’s a good chance that someone could mistake your luggage for theirs and vice versa.
+If your bag is very plain and looks like everybody else’s, there’s a good chance that someone could mistake your luggage for theirs.

-To prevent mix-ups, we suggest making your suitcase as identifiable as possible.
-Not only does this prevent other travellers from taking it by accident, it also helps the airline or cruiseline to identify it should it get lost in transit.
+To prevent mix-ups, make your suitcase as identifiable as possible.
+Not only does this prevent other travellers from taking it by accident, it also helps the airline (or cruiseline) to identify it should it get lost in transit.

-Aside from an identification tag, consider attaching a heavy-duty key chain, a brightly colored rope, scarf, or piece of tape, all of which can wrap around the handle or through the hole of a zipper so you can see the baggage as soon as it falls onto the carousel.
-Beyond that, consider buying unique luggage or a brightly colored or patterned suitcase cover.
+Aside from an identification tag, consider attaching brightly colored ribbon, a scarf, or neon tape, all of which can wrap around the handle or through the hole of a zipper.
+This will help you to see it as soon as it falls onto the carousel.
+Beyond that, consider buying unique luggage or a brightly colored or patterned suitcase cover, like these HERE.
 Not only does this protect your bag from scratches, marks, and spills, it also makes your suitcase super unique and identifiable.